 In February, I finally got to try out a goat yoga class and it was so much fun!
 You might think I’m crazy but it honestly was a blast.
 My youngest daughter, Emily, is crazy about goats.
 She’s been begging for years for us to get goats and we seriously thought about it, but because of coyotes here, we’d have to get a donkey too and that’s a lot.
-So, she has settle for getting to cuddle goats when she can.
-Enter goat yoga!
+So, she has settled for a Goat Yoga Birthday class getting to cuddle goats for the whole class.
+Yes, goat yoga!

 A few years ago we heard a lot of people talking about goat yoga classes but there were none here.
 We thought the classes sounded like they’d be fun.
 I like yoga and goats, and Emily likes goats.
 What could be more fun?
 Unfortunately, the classes were mostly in California and we live on the other side of the country.
 But, over the past couple of years, we’ve seen a class here and there pop up, but nothing near us.
 Then finally we saw that there was one about 30 minutes away.
 Yes!